ph4r05/devblog/_posts/2017-12-20-laravel-queues-optimization.markdown

 Note this is the worse option of the two.
 If select fails it does no harm, the exception is thrown but worker swallows it and tries to load a new job again - issue the select again.

-On the other hand the delete rollback causes a little troubles.
+On the other hand, the delete rollback causes a little trouble.
 As the job remains in the `jobs` table due to deletion fail, it became expired and processed again by another worker.
 If the next worker again fails with the deletion the process repeats.

-Due to this problem it can happen the job is processed more than once before deleting from the queue.
+Due to this problem, it can happen the job is processed more than once before deleting from the queue.
-This may be serious problem for some jobs.
-It is good to keep in mind this situation may ocur when implementing the jobs logic.
+This may be a serious problem for some jobs.
+It is good to keep in mind this situation may occur when implementing the jobs logic.

 ### Laravel ≤ 5.4 deadlock